Dostoy320/ShowTracker/README.md

 #ShowTracker

 ###TODO:
-move views to a separate module
+move config to a separate file